Genealogy of a Name

 2026

 Thirteen of the shirts are emblazoned with a title of one of the Venice works that he enigmatically named with terms or neologisms loosely drawn from the technics of typography.
 They were printed in white ink on off-white fabric, along with a definition on the back and the Archivio’s logo on the inside.
-Printed red instead of white, the remaining two carry the project’s title “Genealogy of a Name,” and the term he eventually settled on a year after the Biennial, “Logogrifo.”
+The remaining two, printed red instead of white, carry the project’s title “Genealogy of a Name,” and the term he eventually settled on a year after the Biennial, “Logogrifo.”
 A small card was attached to each shirt, with an image of the corresponding work and a few other details.

 With thanks to Lilou Vidal for the invitation, and for doing all the research.